thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **searchMetadata**
 > Array<MetadataSearchResponse> searchMetadata()

   Version: 9.0.0.cl or later   Gets a list of metadata objects available on the ThoughtSpot system.
 This API endpoint is available to all users who have view access to the object.
-Users with `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges can view data for all metadata objects, including users and groups.  #### Usage guidelines  * To get all metadata objects, send the API request without any attributes. * To get metadata objects of a specific type, set the `type` attribute.
-For example, to fetch a Worksheet, set the type as `LOGICAL_TABLE`. * To get a specific metadata object, specify the GUID. * To customize your search and filter the API response, you can use several parameters.
+Users with `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges can view data for all metadata objects, including users and groups.  #### Usage guidelines  - To get all metadata objects, send the API request without any attributes. - To get metadata objects of a specific type, set the `type` attribute.
+For example, to fetch a Worksheet, set the type as `LOGICAL_TABLE`. - To get a specific metadata object, specify the GUID. - To customize your search and filter the API response, you can use several parameters.
 You can search for objects created or modified by specific users, by tags applied to the objects, or by using the include parameters like `include_auto_created_objects`, `include_dependent_objects`, `include_headers`, `include_incomplete_objects`, and so on.
-You can also define sorting options to sort the data retrieved in the API response.
+You can also define sorting options to sort the data retrieved in the API response.  **NOTE**: The following parameters support pagination of metadata records: `tag_identifiers` `type` `created_by_user_identifiers` `modified_by_user_identifiers` `owned_by_user_identifiers` `exclude_objects` `include_auto_created_objects` `favorite_object_options` If you are using other parameters to search metadata, set `record_size` to `-1` and `record_offset` to `0`.

 ### Example